 Nine Worlds Ensemble is:

-Thor composes and arranges the original music for Nine Worlds, organizes the band, books the performances, and plays marimba.
+Thor composes and arranges the original music for Nine Worlds, organizes the band, books the performances, and performs on marimba and vibraphone.
 He received his B.A. in music from UW-Milwaukee, where he studied classical percussion, and an M.F.A. in Game Music and Audio from ThinkSpace Education.
-When not performing with Nine Worlds, Thor can be found playing drum set and percussion with the Steve Edwards Orchestra, 1976, and Animal Farm, among others.
-He has written for a wide variety of ensembles and has three albums under his name.
+When not performing with Nine Worlds, Thor can be found playing drum set and percussion with the Steve Edwards Orchestra, 1976, Animal Farm, and Brass From The Past, among others.
+He has written for a wide variety of ensembles and has three albums outside of Nine Worlds under his name.
 More information on Thor can be found at: www.thorbremer.com

 Stephanie Young, violin.